yerbieinc/yerbie/README.md

 3. `curl localhost:5865/admin/healthcheck` to run healthchecks and verify everything is working.

 ## Connecting to the Redis Container via Redis CLI
+1. Run `docker-compose build`.
-1. Run `docker-compose up`
+2. Run `docker-compose up`
-2. Run `docker ps` to find the id of the redis container.
+3. Run `docker ps` to find the id of the redis container.
-3. Run `docker exec -it <container id> redis-cli -h redis` to connect to redis via the redis cli.
+4. Run `docker exec -it <container id> redis-cli -h redis` to connect to redis via the redis cli.

 ## Building the Yerbie Image and Running it